pablitoobel/TournamentTracker/README.md

 # TournamentTracker learning project
 Ongoing WinForms project for creating a Tournaments.
+It is for learning purposes only via YT.
 SQL database connection using MSSM.